About Animal Haven

 Animal Haven does not accept animals with a history of aggression or biting.

 Animal Haven reserves the right to refuse any animal.
-Appointments are required.
+Appointments are required to surrender an animal.

 Please call 212.274.8511 or Contact Us for more information or to make an appointment.
 Please note that dogs and cats must pass a behavior and medical evaluation before admitted.